David Wright: 2018

 On March 13, 2018, Wright experienced even more setbacks due to lingering back and shoulder injuries.
 At that point, he was shut down from baseball activities completely.
 On June 1, he was cleared to start baseball activities again.
 On June 25, he participated in batting practice at Citi Field.
-On August 12, Wright was slated to play five innings with the Single-A St. Lucie team at Clearwater.
+On August 12, Wright was slated to play five innings with the Single-A St. Lucie team in Clearwater.
 On August 28, Wright was promoted to AAA Las Vegas to continue his rehab, and singled in his first at bat.

-On September 13, the Mets announced that Wright would be activated from the disabled list for the Mets' last homestand of the season and start the September 29 game against the Marlins, his last appearance before retirement.
+On September 13, the Mets announced that Wright would be activated from the disabled list for the Mets' last homestand of the season and start the September 29 game against the Miami Marlins, his last appearance before retirement.
 On September 28, he grounded out as a pinch hitter against the Marlins, his first MLB appearance in over two years.
-In his September 29 start, he batted 0-for-1 with a walk and fielded one ground ball before being removed in the fifth inning to a lengthy ovation by fans and players alike.
-The Mets went on to win the ballgame, 1–0, with Austin Jackson hitting a walk-off single in the 13th inning.
-After the game, Wright addressed the Citi Field crowd, thanking them for supporting him throughout his career and for helping him achieve his dreams.
+On the following day, Wright batted 0-for-1 with a walk and fielded one ground ball before being removed in the fifth inning to a lengthy ovation by fans and players alike.
+The Mets went on to win the ballgame 1–0, with Austin Jackson hitting a walk-off double in the 13th inning.
+After the game, Wright addressed the Citi Field crowd, thanking them for supporting him throughout his career.

+Career statistics

+In 1585 games over 14 seasons, Wright posted a .296 batting average (1777-for-5998) with 949 runs scored, 390 doubles, 26 triples, 242 home runs, 970 runs batted in, 196 stolen bases, 762 walks, .376 on-base percentage, .491 slugging percentage, and .867 on-base plus slugging.
+Defensively, he recorded a .955 fielding percentage as a third baseman.
+In 24 postseason games, he hit only .198 (18-for-91) with 5 doubles, 2 home runs, 13 RBI, and 15 walks.